Breast Implant Illness Symptoms List: 6 Key Signs to Know

 1. Depression and anxiety

-In some cases, depression and anxiety from breast implant illness are simply associated with the challenging physical symptoms listed above — as well as others.
+In some cases, depression and anxiety from breast implant illness are simply associated with the challenging physical symptoms listed above, as well as others.
 Whether the illness itself is causing these emotional issues doesn’t really matter.
 If you are feeling chronically depressed or experiencing debilitating anxiety, it’s important not to ignore these symptoms and to seek help.

-What Are the Symptoms of Silicone Toxicity?
+What Are the Symptoms of Silicone Implants Toxicity?

-Some individuals may have an inflammatory or autoimmune response to the silicone in breast implants.
+Some individuals may have an inflammatory or autoimmune response to the silicone breast implants.
 Possible symptoms associated with such a response include rashes, dry mouth, dry eyes, muscle weakness, general fatigue, and pain in the joints.

 When Do Breast Implant Illness Symptoms Start?